EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-basic-configuration.md

     # ...
 ```

-Companies and organizations needs can be so different, that the contents of
-this option are not restricted.
-In fact, the contents are displayed with
+The value of this option is displayed with the `raw` Twig filter.
+This means
-the `raw` Twig filter.
-This means that you can use any HTML markup to display
-the name exactly as you are required:
+that you can use any HTML markup to display the name exactly as you are
+required to meet your company or organization needs:

 ```yaml
 # app/config/config.yml